-- 19. Where an advertisement includes an annual percentage rate, the advertisement must clearly state if the underlying interest rate is fixed or variable.
-In the case of fixed interest rate, the term of the fixed rate must be displayed and, where relevant, an indication of the rate that will apply thereafter. - 20.
-An advertisement for a term loan must, if displaying the annual percentage rate and the term, display the total cost of credit.
-A term loan is a fixed-period loan, usually for one to 10 years but does not include the provision of loans for mortgage credit. - 21.
-Advertisements for a fixed-rate loan must, where applicable, state:
+19. Where an advertisement includes an annual percentage rate, the advertisement must clearly state if the underlying interest rate is fixed or variable or compounded.
+In the case of fixed interest rate, the term of the fixed rate must be displayed and, where relevant, an indication of the rate that will apply thereafter.
+Where a charge to a compound annual rate is applicable details of how the rate is compounded must be given.

+20. An advertisement for a term loan must, if displaying the annual percentage rate and the term, display the total cost of credit.
+A term loan is a fixed-period loan, usually for one to 10 years but does not include the provision of loans for mortgage credit.